Rakeela/dragora-notes/collapse-type-suggestions.md

 ---
 Challenge concepts that I don't have anywhere else to put:
-Cultural Hypercompetition  (The people of this planet have a broadly unidirectional engagement with galactic culture, in that they measure themselves against the best in the galaxy, yet have themselves no local talent of such renown.
-The resulting sense of perpetual inadequacy makes local cultural specialists timid and easily discouraged.
-Cultural specialist penalty.)
 Law of Love  (The highly developed strictures of romantic and sexual ethics in this system are so widely followed and consistently supported by the public that reproductive rates are depressed system-wide.
 Reproductive penalty.) - I intend that this would be cured with Reproduction Mandate, should a player dare.

 ---